jinwoopark1673/CS170-Energy-Expenditure/README.md

 Jinwoo Park
 Brian Stone

+Please check spec.pdf for more detail about the project.

 Instructions to run the program:

 Make sure that numpy and networkx packages are installed to your version of Python.